summitgao/SAR_CD_DCNet/README.md

 # SAR_CD_DCNet

-This code is for our paper "[Change Detection from Synthetic Aperture Radar Images Based on Channel Weighting-Based Deep Cascade Network](https://ieeexplore.ieee.org/document/8911214)".
+This code is for our paper "[Change Detection from Synthetic Aperture Radar Images Based on Channel Weighting-Based Deep Cascade Network](https://ieeexplore.ieee.org/document/8911214)". in *IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing*, vol. 12, no. 11, pp. 4517-4529, Nov.
+2019.

 If you have any questions, please contact us.
 Email: gaoyunhao128@163.com gaofeng@ouc.edu.cn